voteview/slide_carousel/README.md

 ```

 * *image*: Filename of the image for the slide.
 * *video*: If given, an MP4 video rather than an image for the slide.
+Producing videos is described on [our repository Wiki](https://github.com/voteview/slide_carousel/wiki/Transforming-Videos-into-Video-Slides)
 * *title*: Title for slide
 * *caption*: Caption for slide.
 Text automatically wraps, but HTML is supported.
 * *weight*: How likely the slide is to be sampled (higher weights are higher)